 What is debt consolidation?

-Debt consolidation refers to debt consolidation loans, which are often delivered alongside other financial services.
-That means taking a new, large loan which you use to pay off all your other loans immediately.
+Debt consolidation refers to loans and other financial services aimed at streamlining debt payments to be more manageable.
+That may mean taking a new, large loan which is used to pay off other multiple loans immediately.

-Having several debts combined into a single debt achieves several favorable outcomes:
+People who have several debts may find that combining them into a single debt achieves several favorable outcomes, including:

-- Simpler management of your debt repayment process
+- Simpler management of the debt repayment process

 - Favorable payoff terms